 Every year we care for more than 2,000 children of all ages who have pain from a wide range of medical conditions.
 Children with cancer, sickle cell disease, hemophilia, AIDS, cystic fibrosis and other medical diseases form a challenging but rewarding group of patients.

 Our program offers the following programs and services:

 A team approach to care

 All patients seen by Pain Treatment Services receive care from a board-certified pediatric anesthesiologist, in addition to evaluation by a psychologist who specializes in pain management through behavior medicine and a physical therapist.

 Our expertise: the world's first trial of patient-controlled analgesia

-Pain Treatment Services offered the world’s first randomized trial of patient-controlled analgesia in pediatrics in 1991.
+Pain Treatment Services at Boston Children's Hospital offered the world’s first randomized trial of patient-controlled analgesia in pediatrics in 1991.

 Children and adolescents who were allowed to control their own dosage of analgesia after major orthopedic surgery expressed less pain and greater satisfaction than patients receiving morphine administered intramuscularly.
 They were less sedated, as well.
 This trial paved the way for today's frequent use of patient-controlled analgesia worldwide.